 Human Generator is the best add-on I’ve found for creating realistic human characters in Blender.
-It has features to create realistic base models, skin, hair and much more.
+It has features to create base models, skin, hair and much more.
 The settings for each character created are entirely customizable.

 The add-on comes with content packs for things like hair and clothes.
 You can purchase additional content packs or create your own.
 Here’s a full review, tutorial and user manual for the Human Generator add-on.